IceDefcon/x86-64.MemoryCTR/README.md

 Hacking Dynamic Memory @ASM

-This is my 1st ever Hack link to the dynamic memory
+Testing this to specify location of the variables inside memory

+Then ussing ASSEMBLY enter memory regions in order to read data variables

 The problem here is the core dump by my Ubuntu Linux